stevenzhujr/Website/content/about.md

 During my internship at Trina, I started a project to automate weekly presentations.
 I used Python to fetch elements and screenshots from websites using XPath and the Selenium library.
 Then, the program automatically compiled them into a presentation using the Python pptx and Pillow libraries.

+This quarter, I  have finished my Conrad's Game of Life project.
+This is my personal project which used java to implement Conrad's game of life and the Java AWT library for the user interface.

 I have more undergoing projects.
-I plan to code Conrad's Game of Life this coming school quarter and complete a PCB ornament project this school year under the supervision of an [IEEE](https://www.ieee.org/) member.
+I plan to work with Unity on an introductory project this coming school quarter and complete a PCB ornament project within the year under the supervision of an [IEEE](https://www.ieee.org/) member.

 Learn more at my [projects page.](/projects)